-Meat Loaf, 'Bat Out of Hell' rock superstar, dies at 74 - NewsBreak
+Meat Loaf, 'Bat out of Hell' rock superstar, dies at 74 - NewsBreak

-NEW YORK (AP) — Meat Loaf, the rock superstar loved by millions for his “Bat Out of Hell” album and for such theatrical, dark-hearted anthems as “Paradise By the Dashboard Light,” “Two Out of Three Ain’t Bad,” and “I’d Do Anything for Love (But I Won’t Do That),” has died.
+Meat Loaf, the heavyweight rock superstar loved by millions for his “Bat Out of Hell” album and for such theatrical, dark-hearted anthems as “Paradise By the Dashboard Light,” “Two Out of Three Ain’t Bad,” and “I’d Do Anything for Love (But I Won’t Do That),” has died.
 He was 74.

 The singer born Marvin Lee Aday died Thursday, according to a family statement provided by his longtime agent Michael Greene.